How to Become a Speech Therapist in Florida

 To meet Board requirements for licensure, you must earn a master’s or doctoral degree with an emphasis in speech-language pathology through a program that includes a 300-hour clinical practicum.

-While online programs accredited by the American Speech-Language-Hearing Association Council on Academic Accreditation (CAA) have become the preferred option for aspiring SLPs, Florida is also home to eight campus-based SLP graduate programs.
+While online programs accredited by the American Speech-Language-Hearing Association Council on Academic Accreditation (CAA) have become the preferred option for many aspiring SLPs, Florida is also home to five campus-based SLP graduate programs.
+Students have plenty of choices for getting a solid education in the field regardless of their choice.

 Admissions and Prerequisites